vargas-santiago/README/README.md

             "Bash", "Github", "Linux", "Windows", "JSON", "Visual Basic", "Visual C#");

     static String whoami = "I love anything to do with technology and how software is built. \n" + "I am currently located in Boise, ID.
-From of Oct 2021 to July 2022 I \n" + "attended Bloom Bloom Institute of Technology.
+From Oct 2021 to July 2022 I \n" + "attended Bloom Bloom Institute of Technology.
 I mostly code in Java but have also made \n" + "small video games in Visual C#, Visual Basic, Dark Basic, and Lua.
 I have recently started \n" + "to learn the Rust programming language.";